 DPI: 16,000 | Features: Optical Mouse Switch, highly flexible Razer Speedflex Cable, 5G Optical Sensor, 5 custom DPI stages via Razer Synapse 3

 There are a couple reasons why Razer Viper is our new favorite esports gaming mouse.
 Along with its lightweight ambidextrous design, true 16,000 DPI and Razer Chroma lighting, this powerful little mouse also features 1000 Hz Ultrapolling, Optical Mouse Switches rated for 70 million clicks and 8 independently programmable Hyperesponse buttons.
 If you want a gaming mouse to give you that extra competitive edge, you’ve found it here.

 3. Corsair Harpoon RGB Wireless

 DPI: Up to 10,000 | Features: Wireless, RGB lighting, Omron switches

-In our minds, the best gaming mice are always going to be the ones that deliver excellent performance at a price that doesn’t break the bank.
-And, the Corsair Harpoon RGB Wireless is the poster child for price-to-performance ratios.
-At less than 50 bucks, you’re getting a wireless mouse that doesn’t suck, has RGB lighting and long battery life.
-The ergonomics are specifically for right-handed users, but at this price, with this level of performance, there’s little to complain about.
+The best gaming mouse is always going to be the one that brings excellent performance at a reasonable price.
+And, the Corsair Harpoon RGB Wireless is the poster child for this ideal price-and-performance match.
+You’ll have a wireless mouse that has RGB lighting, touts a long battery life and doesn’t at all suck, for less than $50.
+The ergonomics unfortunately favor right-handed users, but at this price and with this impressive performance, there’s not much else to complain about.

 Read the full review: Corsair Harpoon RGB Wireless